 - jaundice - yellowing of the skin and eyes.

-The symptoms of gallstones may resemble other medical conditions or problems.
+The symptoms of alcoholic hepatitis may resemble other medical conditions or problems.
 Always consult your physician for a diagnosis.

 - ultrasound (Also called sonography.) - a diagnostic imaging technique which uses high-frequency sound waves to create an image of the internal organs.
 Ultrasounds are used to view internal organs of the abdomen such as the liver spleen, and kidneys and to assess blood flow through various vessels.

-Specific treatment for gallstones will be determined by your physician based on:
+Specific treatment for alcoholic hepatitis will be determined by your physician based on:

 - your age, overall health, and medical history